 Double Standards for Drugs and Vitamins

 Never mind anti-vax are we seeing evidence of anti-vits?
-Given that vitamin C has no safety issues and is also part of the body’s natural biochemistry with multiple beneficial immune, antioxidant and anti-inflammatory effects surely the bar to its use should be set lower not higher?
+Given that vitamin C has no safety issues and is also part of the body’s natural biochemistry with multiple beneficial immune, Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… and anti-inflammatory effects surely the bar to its use should be set lower not higher?
 The reverse seems to be the case.

 Yet less effective anti-viral drugs such as Ronapreve (Regen-Cov in the US), which reduced the risk of death by 20 per cent in a subset of hospitalised patients, are being licensed for covid with much less evidence of benefit, more adverse effects and considerably more cost, with each dose costing £ £1,500.
 6Bear in mind that the usual process in medical science is someone other than the company who makes the drug runs a trial.
 That has not yet happened with the vaccines, and safety trials are far from complete which is why vaccines remain unlicensed.